 English for the Australian Curriculum, a national initiative for the improvement of English and literacy education from Foundation to Year 10, is a response to the differences in approach and support of the implementation of the Australian Curriculum: English across Australian states, territories and educational jurisdictions.
 Its objective is to produce 12 substantial Year-level units of work for all F-10 Australian teachers to use with the Australian Curriculum: English.

 The project is being produced for DEEWR through its service company Education Services Australia, by consortium of the three, national peak-professional associations working within the discipline of English — AATE, ALEA and PETAA.
-Between them these associations have supported schools for up to 40 years and represent more than 10,000 Australian teachers of English from F–12 working in Catholic, government and independent schools across Australia, as well as a large number of literacy consultants, literacy support organisations, departmental libraries, and university academics working in literacy and initial teacher education.
-The resource is due for release in late March 2013.
+Between them these associations have supported schools for up to 40 years and represent more than 10,000 Australian teachers of English from F–12 working in Catholic, government and independent schools across Australia, as well as a large number of literacy consultants, literacy support organisations, departmental libraries, and university academics working in literacy and initial teacher education. http://e4ac.edu.au/

 CAL Project: 2010 Connecting authors and illustrators with schools in NSW